bids-standard/bids-website/docs/extensions/process.md

 flowchart TD

 BEP_required["Is this a 'large' change ?"]
-PR["Open a simple pull request."]
+PR["Open a simple pull request"]
 BEP_exist["Does a similar BEP already exist?"]
-Contribute["Contribute to that BEP."]
-BEP_issue_exist["Is there an issue for such BEP?"]
+Contribute["Contribute to that BEP"] BEP_issue_exist["Is there an issue for such BEP?"]
-Join_discussion["Join the discussion on that BEP."]
-Open_BEP["Start a new BEP"]
+Join_discussion["Join the discussion on that BEP"] Open_BEP["Start a new BEP"]

 BEP_required -- no --> PR